extraton/php-ton-client/README.md

     ],
 ];
 ```
-Minimum configuration needed to start working with TonClient:
+You can start using a simple configuration for TonClient:
 ```php
 $config = [
     'network' => [